paymento/woocommerce-plugin/README.md

-# Paymento Gateway for WooCommerce
+# Paymento Crypto Gateway for WooCommerce

 This plugin integrates the Paymento cryptocurrency payment gateway with WooCommerce, allowing store owners to accept cryptocurrency payments easily and securely.